Cutting sequences on Bouw-M\"oller surfaces: an S-adic characterization: Renormalization on the Teichm uller disk

-To label the edges of level $2$ which branch out of the other level $1$ edges, just recall that the reflection $\refl i m n$ (see Definition \ref{def:reflections}) maps the $i$-edge to the $0$ edge (see Remark \ref{actionrefl}), and hence can be used in the same way to induce a labeling of all the edges of level $1$ branching out of the $i$ edge (by labeling an edge by $1\leq j\leq m$ if it is mapped to an edge of level $1$ already labeled by $j$).
+To label the edges of level $2$ which branch out of the other level $1$ edges, just recall that the reflection $\refl i m n$ (see Definition \ref{def:reflections}) maps the $i$-edge to the $0$ edge, and hence can be used in the same way to induce a labeling of all the edges of level $1$ branching out of the $i$ edge (by labeling an edge by $1\leq j\leq m$ if it is mapped to an edge of level $1$ already labeled by $j$).
 The same definitions for the tree embedded in the tessellation for the dual surface $\M nm$ also produce a labeling of the edges of level $1$ and $2$ of $\Tree{n}{m}$.
 We refer to Figure \ref{hypdisk} for an example of these labelings of edges of level $1$ and $2$ for $\Tree{3}{4}$ and $\Tree{4}{3}$.

 We will now describe how to label all paths which start with the $0$-edge in $\Tree{m}{n}$, since these are the ones needed to describe renormalization on $\M mn$.
 Since we already labeled edges of levels $1$ and $2$ both in $\Tree{m}{n}$ and $\Tree{n}{m}$, to label the edges of level $3$ which belong to paths in $\Tree{m}{n}$ which start with the $0$-edge, we can use that $({\derAD nm })^{-1}$ maps them to edges of level $2$ in $\Tree{n}{m}$ and hence this induces a labeling for them.
 For example, see Figure \ref{treelabeling} to see this labeling for $\Tree{3}{4}$.
-Recalling the duality between paths made by $3$ edges in $\Tree{m}{n}$ and arcs of the partition $\xi_3$ defined above and the definitions of the \bm Farey map $\FF m n$ and of its continuity sectors $\Subsubsec i j m n$ for $1\leq i \leq m$, $1\leq j \leq n$ given in \S~\ref{sec:2farey} and~\ref{sec:itineraries_vs_sectors} (see in particular equation \eqref{def:subsubsec}), one can see that the labeling is defined so that the following correspondence with these sectors holds.